Snow and Ice Removal

 Did you know that many Minnesota lakes and rivers are contaminated with chloride?
 This toxic chemical comes from the salt and deicers we use to keep ice off our roads in winter.
 Although they make it easier to get from point A to point B, we pay a big environmental price for using these chemicals to melt the ice on our roads.

 Chloride is virtually impossible to remove from a waterbody.
 Once it’s there, it’s there for good.
-And just one teaspoon of salt contains enough chloride to pollute five gallons of water forever.
+Just one teaspoon of salt contains enough chloride to pollute five gallons of water forever.
 And according to the Minnesota Pollution Control Agency, we apply an estimated 365,000 tons of it in the Twin Cities metro area each year.
 Research shows that 78 percent of that salt is either transported to groundwater or remains in the local lakes and wetlands.

 In recent years, public works agencies have begun providing their snow plow crews with special training and tools to minimize this type of pollution.
 You can do your part at home by following these simple tips for pollution-free snow and ice removal.